open-telemetry/opentelemetry-python/docs/examples/logs/README.rst

 .. warning::
    OpenTelemetry Python logs are in an experimental state.
-The APIs within :mod:`opentelemetry.sdk._logs` are subject to change in minor/patch releases and make no backward compatability guarantees at this time.
+The APIs within :mod:`opentelemetry.sdk._logs` are subject to change in minor/patch releases and make no backward compatibility guarantees at this time.

 Start the Collector locally to see data being exported.
 Write the following file: